AntonioMartinsdaMota/The_Reviewer/The_Reviewer_Project/src/README.md

 This application allows authenticated users to search movies by original, director, and actors, create reviews of them, see the local rating and ratings of Rotten Tomatoes and IMDB.

-This application accesses APIs of IMDB MovieDB andit also redirects to NOS cinemas website.
+This application accesses APIs of IMDB, MovieDB, and, it also redirects to NOS cinemas website.

 The users have to register and login, to make movies searches and reviews.